A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot

 \subsection{Beyond Image Generation}

 Existing GM-DC works focus on image generation primarily.
-There are a few recent works to study other data types. \cite{zhu2023fewshot_3d} studies {\em 3D shape generation} under few-shot target data (10-shot) utilizing pre-trained 3D generative models and optimization adaptation to retain the probability distributions of pairwise adapted samples.
-CLIP-Sculptor \cite{sanghi2023clipsculptor} leverages CLIP guidance for zero-shot {\em shape generation}. \cite{wang2023cffont} studies few-shot {\em font generation} which aims to transfer the source domain style to the target domain.
-In particular, they introduce a content fusion module and a projected character loss to improve the quality of skeleton transfer for few-shot font generation. \cite{careil2023few} explores the problem of few-shot {\em semantic image generation} where the objective is to generate realistic images based on semantic segmentation maps.
+There are a few works to study other data types. \citet{zhu2023fewshot_3d} studies {\em 3D shape generation} under few-shot target data (10-shot) utilizing pre-trained 3D generative models and optimization adaptation to retain the probability distributions of pairwise adapted samples.
+CLIP-Sculptor \citep{sanghi2023clipsculptor, kim2023datid3d, kim2023podia} leverages CLIP guidance for zero-shot {\em 3D generation}. \citet{wang2023cffont, yang2024fontdiffuser} studies few-shot {\em font generation} which aims to transfer the source domain style to the target domain.
+In particular, they introduce a content fusion module and a projected character loss to improve the quality of skeleton transfer for few-shot font generation. \citet{careil2023few} explores the problem of few-shot {\em semantic image generation} where the objective is to generate realistic images based on semantic segmentation maps.
 Their approach employs transfer learning on both GANs and DMs for few-shot semantic image synthesis. \citet{couairon2023zero} further extend it in a zero-shot manner on Stable Diffusion \citep{rombach2022latentdiffusion}.